 1.9a Taking Disciplinary Action

-If the Administrator decides that disciplinary action is appropriate, the disciplinary action will be determined on the basis of facts found by the Administrator.
+If the Administrator decides that disciplinary action is appropriate, the disciplinary action will be determined based on facts found by the Administrator.
 A range of disciplinary actions, includes, but is not limited to, the following:

 Within a reasonable period of time following the determination and the ordering of remedial and/or disciplinary action, the Administrator will contact the target to determine whether there has been a recurrence of the prohibited conduct and whether additional supportive and/or disciplinary measures are needed.
 If, so the Administrator will implement them immediately.
 Reoccurrence of bullying or retaliation by a staff person following prior intervention may result in immediate termination.